gammasoft71/xtd/docs/coding_conventions_guidelines.md

 ## Set spacing for method calls

-**X DO NOT** Insert space between method name and its opening parenthesis
+**❌ DO NOT** Insert space between method name and its opening parenthesis

 ```c++
 void example() {